 The University has established the Office of Military and Veteran Support Services (OMVSS) to coordinate all student service member and veteran issues and programs.
 The Military and Veterans Affairs Director serves as the single point of contact for all service member and veteran services, matters and concerns.

 The Office of Enrollment Services coordinates with the Department of Veteran Affairs (VA) to certify service member and veteran enrollment and verify educational benefit levels.
 Staff who certify VA and other government-issued military/veteran benefits must be trained and remain current in the proper certification methods, and the latest state and federal guidance.

-Student service members, veterans, and their dependents are encouraged to contact the Veterans Affairs Director and the Office of Enrollment Services to register and develop a relationship with these offices so the University may better support its student service member and veteran community.
+Student service members, veterans, and their dependents are encouraged to contact the Military and Veterans Affairs Director and the Office of Enrollment Services to register and develop a relationship with these offices so the University may better support its student service member and veteran community.

 The University also offers training to faculty and staff to increase awareness of the background and unique needs of student service members and veterans some of whom might be returning from combat zones and/or tours of duty overseas.
 Training on student service member and veteran-related issues is offered for faculty, staff, and students.
-Contact the Veterans Affairs Director to request and schedule training.
+Contact the Military and Veterans Affairs Director to request and schedule training.

-Other University offices with policies, procedures, or practices that specifically may impact student service members or veterans should notify and coordinate with the Veterans Affairs Director for help and consultation about such policies, procedures, and practices.
+Other University offices with policies, procedures, or practices that specifically may impact student service members or veterans should notify and coordinate with the Military and Veterans Affairs Director for help and consultation about such policies, procedures, and practices.